deeppavlov/DeepPavlov/docs/features/pretrained_vectors.rst

 * RuBERT for Russian language
 * Slavic BERT for Bulgarian, Czech, Polish, and Russian
 * Conversational BERT for informal English
-* and Conversational BERT for informal Russian
+* Conversational BERT for informal Russian
+* Sentence Multilingual BERT for encoding sentences in 101 languages
+* Sentence RuBERT for encoding sentences in Russian

 Description of these models is available in the :doc:`BERT section </features/models/bert>` of the docs.